jundalisay/sp/content/en/research/sciences/warp-drive/part-1.md

 With the above definitions, the metric (1) can be rewritten as:

-It is easy to understand the geometry of our spacetime from the previous expressions.
-First, from equation (5) we see that the 3-geometry of the hypersurfaces is always flat.
+Equation (5) shows that the 3-geometry of the hypersurfaces is always flat.

-Moreover, the fact that the lapse is given by α = 1 implies that the timelike curves normal to these hypersurfaces are geodesics, i.e., the Eulerian observers are in free fall.
+The lapse is given by α = 1 implies that the timelike curves normal to these hypersurfaces are geodesics, i.e., the Eulerian observers are in free fall.

 Spacetime, however, is not flat due to the presence of a non-uniform shift.

 Nevertheless, since the shift vector vanishes for rs ≫ R , we see that at any time t spacetime will be essentially flat everywhere except within a region with a radius of order R , centered at the point (xs(t), 0, 0) .

 Since the 3-geometry of the hypersurfaces is flat, the information about the curvature of spacetime will be contained in the extrinsic curvature tensor Kij .
 This tensor describes